 For example, Redpoint Positioning speaks of its "indoor GPS solution" and leverages a real-time location system, or RTLS technology.
 Redpoint works indoors and outdoors, and touts its ability to fold into building information modeling with "the ability to accurately and dynamically locate people and assets in real time, from early job site operations through to post-construction services for building owners" on its website.

 "For example, I may want to create an indoor map of my facilities and confirm that my calculations for my office are correct," Ellsworth said.
 "It's a quality assurance method – a very fast way to gather data."

 Other uses include the following:

-- Visibility into workflow.
-Gain a visual map of what your project looks like at any moment, including progress or location of workers and equipment, and see the process in action.
+- Visibility into a workflow.
+Gain a visual map of what your project looks like at any moment, including the progress or location of workers and equipment, and see the process in action.

 Many of these technologies provide additional features to enhance the usability of the information you gather.
 For example, some allow you to add tags or comments to bring the data to life.